kangyu-california/PersistentWindows/Help.md

   * Add second icon file, rename it to pwIconBusy.ico, this icon is displayed when PW is busy restoring windows.

 * Manipulate window z-order
-  * Bring a window to top z-order, force clear the topmost flag of obstructing window
+  * Bring a window to top z-order by clear the topmost flag of obstructive window
-    * Click on other window first to defocus, then hold CTRL key pressed and click on the window (or the corresponding icon on taskbar) that you want to bring to top.
+    * Click on other window first to defocus, then Ctrl click the window (or the corresponding icon on taskbar) that you want to bring to top.
-  * Send a window to bottom z-order (similar to Alt-Esc which however does not work for remote desktop window)
+  * Send a window to bottom z-order (similar to the function of Alt+Esc hotkeys which however does not work for remote desktop window)
-    * Defocus the window first, then hold CTRL-WIN keys pressed and click on the window
+    * Defocus the window first, then hold Ctrl+Win keys and click the window

+* Enable/Disable auto restore for a particular window (Since release 5.19)
+  * To add a (child/dialog) window for auto capture/restore, move the window using mouse
+  * To remove a window from auto capture/restore, hold Ctrl+Shift keys then move the window using mouse
 ```